sheldonhull/sheldonhull.hugo/content/blog/leverage-aws-system-manager-sessions.md

 date: 2019-06-10T05:06:00+00:00
 title: Leverage AWS System Manager Sessions
 slug: leveraging-aws-system-manager-sessions
-excerpt: leveraging aws system manager sessions can help with aws development, by eliminating the need to RDP for work that can be done via a PowerShell session.
+summary: leveraging aws system manager sessions can help with aws development, by eliminating the need to RDP for work that can be done via a PowerShell session.
   In addition, it can help bypass the need to use SSH tunneling, or RDP hops into the final destination.